-- 2. The Headteacher will respond in writing within 5 days of the date of receipt of the complaint to acknowledge receipt and explain what action will be taken, giving clear timeframes. - 3.
-A log of all correspondence in relation to the complaint will be kept in accordance with the Data Protection Act 1998. - 4.
-In most cases the Headteacher should offer to have a meeting with the complainant at the outset of the process. - 5.
-The Headteacher will consider all relevant evidence; this may include but is not limited to: - evidence and outcome from Stage 1 investigation - a statement from the complainant, - where relevant a meeting with/ statement from an individual who is the subject of the complaint - any previous correspondence regarding the complaint - any supporting documents from all parties - interview with anyone related to the complaint. - 6.
-After considering the available evidence, the Headteacher can: - uphold the complaint and direct that certain action be taken to resolve it - not uphold the complaint and provide the complainant with details of the stage three appeals process - uphold the complaint in part: in other words, the Headteacher may find one aspect of the complaint to be valid, but not another aspect.
-They may direct for certain action to be taken to resolve the aspect that they find in favour of the complainant.

-7. The Headteacher should inform the complainant of their decision in writing within 15 days of receipt of the complaint.
+- 2. The Chair of Governors may choose to delegate the investigation of the complaint to a Nominated Governor. - 3.
+Receipt of the complaint form will be acknowledged.
+In most cases the complainant will be invited to meet with the Chair of Governors/Nominated Governor at the outset of the process. - 4.
+The Chair of Governors/Nominated Governor will consider all relevant evidence; this may include but is not limited to: - evidence and outcome from Stage 1 investigation if applicable - a statement from the complainant - · where relevant a meeting with/statement from an individual who is the subject of the complaint - any previous correspondence regarding the complaint - any supporting documents from all parties - interviews with /statements from anyone related to the complaint - 5.
+After considering the available evidence, the Chair of Governors/Nominated Governor may: - uphold the complaint and direct that certain action be taken to resolve it - not uphold the complaint and provide the complainant with details of the Stage 3 complaint review process - uphold the complaint in part: in other words, the Chair of Governors/Nominated Governor may find one aspect of the complaint to be valid, but not another aspect.
+They may direct for certain action to be taken to resolve the aspect that they find in favour of the complainant. - 6.
+The Chair of Governors/Nominated Governor should inform the complainant of their decision in writing within 15 days of receipt of the complaint.
 They should explain clearly why they have come to the decision that they made.
 They should detail any agreed actions as a result of the complaint.
-Finally, they should provide the complainant with details of how to progress the complaint to stage three if they are not satisfied, providing them with the contact details of the clerk to the governors (Appendix B).
-In addition to making the response in writing, the Headteacher may also wish to meet the complainant to discuss/resolve the matter directly.
+Finally, they should provide the complainant with details of how to progress the complaint to stage three if they are not satisfied, providing them with the contact details of the Clerk to the Governing Body (Appendix B).
 Should the complaint not be resolved mediation may be helpful.
 This can be arranged through the Area Schools Support Service and will be impartial and objective.